 Homebound Delivery is a free service offered to those Mentor residents who are temporarily or permanently homebound.
 The service is available to all age groups from children through senior citizens.
 We deliver a wide variety of print and audio visual materials right to your door.
 We’ll ask you about your likes and dislikes and select items based on those preferences.
 We deliver to individual residences and to group homes every four weeks.
-For details or to sign up for our Homebound Service, contact Meredith Tomeo at 255-8811, extension 204.
+For details or to sign up for our Homebound Service, contact Meredith Tomeo at 255-8811, extension 204 or through email.

 - Materials will be returned in a timely manner.

 - Materials will be returned in the same condition in which they were received.

 - By joining homebound service, patron agrees that librarians will manage their library accounts (holds, check ins, check outs, renewals, etc).

 - Library reserves the right to charge for lost/damaged materials.

 - This is a complimentary service, we ask you treat our volunteers and staff with respect.

 - Homebound patrons must act in accordance with the Library’s Behavior and Conduct Policy when dealing with library staff or volunteers.

 If these guidelines are not adhered to, the library reserves the right to cancel service at any time.

 Special sight-impaired equipment and “Talking Books” can be obtained through Circulation Services.
 The tape machine and Talking Book tapes are free to the public as a special service of the Library of Congress to all public libraries.
 Contact Amanda Densmore at 255-8811 extension 219 to find out how to apply.
 MPL also has an extensive collection of Large Type books and books on CD.